 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2023, the ACS website, and the International Agency for Research on Cancer website.
 (All sources accessed February 2023.)

-The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Risk Factors.
+It describes the factors that may increase the chance of developing leukemia.
+Use the menu to choose a different section to read in this guide.